rtemoni/rtemoni/README.md

-## Hi there i'm Rani👋
+## Hi there i'm Raniera 👋
-I am passionate about Sustainable Energy and Cybersecurity
+I'm passionate about Technology and building ambitious startups

-Currently studying Bachelor of Electrical, Computer & Software Systems Engineering
+### Education
-@ Queensland University of Technology (QUT) in Brisbane, Australia
+- 2023 Graduate of Queensland University of Technology (QUT) in Brisbane, Australia
+Studied Bachelor of Engineering (Honours) in Electrical, Computer & Software Systems

 ### Leadership
 - 🔓 2023 President of [QUT White Hats Cybersecurity Student Society](https://qutwhitehats.club/)